BJTerry/mailchimp/tutorial.markdown

     runMailchimp config action =
       liftIO $ runStderrLoggingT $ flip runReaderT config action

-If people don't want to use MailchimpT, they can instead use runMailchimp in IO which will build up the monad stack with stderr logging.
+If people don't want to use MailchimpT, they can instead use runMailchimp in IO which will build up the monad stack itself.

 # Conclusion

 At this point the core of the package is written, and the rest is just translating the API documentation into Haskell code, i.e. extensive boilerplate.
+If you want to see what all this boilerplate looks like, you can check out the complete source for the Web.Mailchimp.Lists on GitHub, as well as a simple setup for performing tests with HUnit.
+Hopefully you have found this tutorial useful, thanks for reading!